Angels and Archangels

 The word “angel” in modern English comes from Old English “engel” (with a hard g) and the Old French “angele.”
 These both come from Late Latin “angelus”, meaning “messenger,” which in turn came from Late Greek “angelos” (ahn-geh-los).

 There are angelic hierarchies, which vary by sect and religion.
-You may know of Archangels such as Michael or Gabriel, or other hierarchy titles such as Seraphim, Cherubim and Virtues. (from Wikipedia).
+You may know of Archangels such as Michael or Gabriel, or other hierarchical titles such as Seraphim, Cherubim, and Virtues. (from Wikipedia).

 Are they real?

 Yes, absolutely!
 So real that we are born with at least one Guardian Angel who follows us from that time to our transitioning from this Earth.
 If you get quiet and “tune in” you can feel their presence and maybe even see them.
 Many people throughout history up to now (and even people you know!) have seen, sensed, spoken with them, experienced miracles through them and more.